-This tuna melt panini is loaded with grilled onion and fire-roasted hatch chiles.
+This easy tuna panini recipe is loaded with grilled onion and fire-roasted hatch chiles.
 The melty cheese and spice blend in with the tuna to make this the best tuna melt sandwich ever!
 Gluten Free Panini is so easy to make!

-The blue MSC eco-label tells you the fish in your can comes from well managed fisheries and healthy fish stocks.
+The blue MSC eco-label tells you the fish in your can comes from well-managed fisheries and healthy fish stocks.
 Where the fish is caught is much more critical than how it was caught (limited impact if the fish stock is overfished).
-All tuna is also Non-GMO Project Verified.
+This tuna is also Non-GMO Project Verified.

-Panini is usually made with non-sandwich breads like sourdough, ciabatta, and focaccia.
-Unfortunately, we are gluten free and those breads are very difficult to find in gluten free versions.
-I used a gluten free bread that our family likes.
+Panini is usually made with non-sandwich bread like sourdough, ciabatta, and focaccia.
+Unfortunately, we are gluten free, and those breads are not often available in gluten free versions.
+I used gluten free bread that our family likes.

 Are you ready to get cooking?
 These tuna melt panini sandwiches are so easy to make!